Vidalee/Neeko-Server/README.md

 /lol/match/v5/matches/{matchId}
 ```

-If you just want to serve games you already recorded, the API key is not necessary.
+The API key is not required if you only intend to serve games that you have already recorded.

 ## Server endpoints